ManuelPeinado/RefreshActionItem/README.md

 Who's using it
 --------------

-*Does your app use MultiChoiceAdapter?
+*Does your app use RefreshActionItem?
 If you want to be featured on this list drop me a line.*

 Developed By
 --------------------